-Cognitive systems are knowledge-rich (e.g. McShane, this issue).
-The Companion architecture uses the Cyc ontology and knowledge base (KB) contents, plus our own extensions including additional linguistic resources, representations for visual/spatial reasoning, and the Hierarchical Task Network (HTN) plans that drive Companion operations.
+Cognitive systems are knowledge rich (for example, McShane [2017]).
+The Companion architecture uses the Cyc ontology and knowledge base (KB) contents, plus our own extensions including additional linguistic resources, representations for visual/spatial reasoning, and the hierarchical task network (HTN) plans that drive Companion operations.
 This is in sharp distinction with current practice in machine learning, where the goal is that systems for every task must be learned from scratch.
-The ML approach can be fine for specific applications, but it means that many independentlylearnable factors in a complex task must be learned at the same time.
+The machine-learning (ML) approach can be fine for specific applications, but it means that many independently learnable factors in a complex task must be learned at the same time.
 This intermingling leads to requiring far more training data than people need, and reduces transfer of learned knowledge from one task to another.
-The cognitive systems approach strives for cumulative learning, where an architecture that is general-purpose can learn to do one task and successfully applies that knowledge to learn other tasks.
+The cognitive-systems approach strives for cumulative learning, where an architecture that is general purpose can learn to do one task and successfully applies that knowledge to learn other tasks.

-The rest of this paper summarizes the evidence provided by Companion experiments for our core hypotheses.
-We start by summarizing the ideas underlying our hypotheses, briefly introducing structure-mapping and our models of its processes for analogy followed by the key aspects of qualitative reasoning.
+The remainder of this article summarizes the evidence provided by Companion experiments for our core hypotheses.
+We start by summarizing the ideas underlying our hypotheses, briefly introducing structure mapping and our models of its processes for analogy followed by the key aspects of qualitative reasoning.
 Then we describe the evidence that analogy and qualitative representations play a variety of roles in cognition.
 We close with some lessons learned and open problems.